Priyanka-Khadgi/Diwali-Sales-Analysis-Using-Python/README.md

-# Diwali Sales Analysis Using Python
+# DIWALI SALES ANALYSIS USING PYTHON

 Diwali, the festival of lights, brings with it not only joy and celebration but also a significant economic impact.
 As one of the most widely celebrated festivals in India, Diwali sees a surge in consumer spending across various sectors.
 Understanding and analyzing this data is crucial for businesses to capitalize on the festive season.
 Exploratory Data Analysis (EDA) serves as a cornerstone in deciphering consumer behavior trends, making it an indispensable tool in the realm of data science.
 This report delves into the depths of Diwali sales data, employing Python-based EDA techniques to unveil insights that can drive strategic decision-making.